 Cost depends on dozens of variables, but most of it comes down to time.
 Some materials to build models are relatively inexpensive, but most of the cost of having a model made is because of the many hours of time required to build it.
 If the model is made from a kit with standard assembly and paint, this will usually be the lowest possible cost, with the simplest models coming in at under $200.
 Cost to build most kits are between $250 and $850 or so, depending on the kit's complexity.
 Some can be much higher.
 If the kit requires modification beyond the standard assembly instructions or if you want lights or other special components added, this will usually increase the cost of the model considerably.
 A completely scratchbuilt model, which may require research as well as actual construction will be the most expensive, usually costing thousands of dollars, so it's always best to search the Internet to see if a kit is available of your favourite subject to save money..

-Why does it cost so much
+Why does it cost

-to build a model when I can buy,
+so much for you to build a model when I can buy,

 Models sold at Wal-Mart and other retail outlets can be sold cheaply because they are mass produced in assembly lines at low cost by the thousands, usually in China, where labour is very cheap.
 Having a custom built model completely assembled and painted by hand requires a lot more individual preparation, thought and care to the model than done in a large factory requiring hundreds of labourers trained for just one operation each.